 Where the design community meets.

-St. Louis Self Employed Front End Designer & Developer Joined about 4 years ago
+St. Louis Self Employed Front End Designer & Developer Joined over 4 years ago

 I learned to code because I'm a control freak and wanted to do it all myself.
 This is a blessing and a curse, because with how much time I spend developing it's hard to keep my design skills sharp and as a developer I have to focus a lot of time keeping up with kids who got CS degrees.